Ola-Steeve/Java-project/README.md

 This project is designed to work you through the deployment process of a multi-tier web based Java application built with maven.

+It is an app that was migrated from a local machinie to AWS cloud using Lift and Shift strategy.

 # Technologies Used
 JDK